jfftck/Sqeezz_v4/README.md

 - Everything is explicit in definition, there is no auto wiring
 - Simple functions build up the entire library
 - Built with Pythonic design
-- All of the functions are exposed to allow extention of the library
+- All the functions are exposed to allow extension of the library
-- No external dependencies outside of the standard Python libraries
+- No external dependencies outside the standard Python libraries

 Wishlist
 --------